 Another use case is having patients repeat exercises after a virtual avatar.
 Then, navigation in clinics; the limit to this technology’s applications is only your imagination.

-AI/ML/IoT integrations
+AI/ML/IoT Integrations

 As already mentioned, we see more and more solutions focusing on automatic data processing for diagnosing, preliminary consultations, financial optimizations, etc. And it’s often backed by medical IoT integrations — real-time health data from medical sensors.